Web for Pentester

 • The storage backend to retrieve and save information, most commonly a database.

-All these components may have different behaviours that will impact the existence and exploitability of a vulnerability.
+All these components may have different behaviors that will impact the existence and exploitability of a vulnerability.
 All these components can also present vulnerabilities or security issues.

 Client side technologies